Our Coalition

 • Fight for a world that honors the dignity, autonomy, and family integrity of all perinatal people and parents

-Our efforts to advance the Informed Consent Act are embedded within a deeper and broader mission to build a world grounded in racial and reproductive justice.
+Our efforts to advance the Maternal Health, Dignity and Consent Act are embedded within a deeper and broader mission to build a world grounded in racial and reproductive justice.

 If you care about racial and reproductive justice, ending test-and-report is not negotiable.